 Our house is 800 square feet.
 We have a large covered deck to the east and south with a porch swing, rocking chairs, sitting and eating areas.
-Our half mile of gravel road has 6 houses on it.
+Our half mile of gravel road has several houses on it.

 Your accommodations are a small guest suite: queen bed, some dresser and closet space, and a small private bathroom with shower.
 Internet speeds are about 10 down and 3 up for satellite.
 We also have DSL.
 There is no cell signal.
 There is a land line and i s works on wifi.
 I don't know about other s.

 Our property is completely non smoking.

 Our farm is suitable for children but not for the very young.
-We have an electric fence around the garden.
-The house is not childproof and the wood stove stands freely in the dining/living area.

-Due to the free range poultry, we ask house sitters not to bring their personal pets
+We ask house sitters not to bring their personal pets

 Critter care you might not expect:

 Cats live outside, the only litter box is in the storage area where they sometimes sneak in and can't get out.

 The dog likes to run once a day, in addition to walks.
 Either in the front yard, jogging with you, in the dog park, or on hiking trails.

 The ducks have a tiny artificial pond that gets drained and refilled daily.